ZEISS-PiWeb/PiWeb-Api/_pages/023-catalogues.md

 {% include exampleFieldset.html %}

-### Delete Catalogue Entries
+### Delete Catalog Entries

-There are two different options for deleting catalogue entries:
+There are two different options for deleting catalog entries:

-* Delete all entries from a certain catalogue identified by its uuid
+* delete all entries from a certain catalog identified by its uuid or
-* Delete one or more certain entries identified by their keys from a certain catalogue identified by its uuid
+* delete one or more specific entries identified by their keys from a certain catalog identified by its uuid

-The following examples illustrate these options.
+The following examples demonstrate these options.

-{% assign exampleCaption="Delete all entries from the catalogue with the uuid 8c376bee-ffe3-4ee4-abb9-a55b492e69ad" %}
+{% assign exampleCaption="Delete all entries from the catalog with the uuid 8c376bee-ffe3-4ee4-abb9-a55b492e69ad" %}

 {% capture jsonrequest %}
 {% highlight http %}